 ABOUT

-Kristel Jelinek Brown (she/hers) is an actor, director, intimacy choreographer, and community-based arts and sexuality educator, interested in working to educate and engage a variety of diverse age groups and communities through the performing arts.
+Kristel Jelinek Brown, MA, CHSE (she/hers) is an actor, director, intimacy choreographer, and community-based arts and sexuality educator, interested in working to educate and engage a variety of diverse age groups and communities through the performing arts.
 Her artistic career has spanned the spectrum from commercial theatrical performance to community-based arts activism and education.
 Kristel has worked with people of all ages, abilities, and identities in the North Denver-Boulder metro and NYC-metro areas, including community centers, nursing homes, classrooms, traditional arts’ spaces, non-profits, libraries, schools, community-based organizations, music festivals, and Broadway audiences.

-As a director, choreographer, and intimacy choreographer her work has been featured with the University of Colorado, Boulder, Metropolitan State University, The Northglenn Youth Theatre, The Denver Center for the Performing Arts, the Crested Butte Music Festival, The Bayview Music Festival, Mackintosh Academy, Brooklyn’s Spellbound Theatre, The CAT Youth Theatre (NYC), and Parlando School of Musical Arts, where she served as Director of Voice and Theatrical Education until 2019.
-Kristel is one of the co-founders of Dandelion Arts Collective, a woman-owned Denver-based nonprofit organization that promotes and advances health equity through community-based performing arts practices.
-She is passionate about arts access for all and the reinvention of art-making & arts spaces as radical, inclusive, and democratic.
-Kristel is a mama to two humans, one tiny dog, and resides with her family in Denver, Colorado.
+Her work has been seen at the University of Colorado, Boulder, Metropolitan State University, The Northglenn Youth Theatre, The Denver Center for the Performing Arts, the Crested Butte Music Festival, The Bayview Music Festival, Mackintosh Academy, Brooklyn’s Spellbound Theatre, The CAT Youth Theatre (NYC), and Parlando School of Musical Arts, where she served as Director of Voice and Theatrical Education until 2019.
+Kristel is a co-founder and member of Dandelion Arts Collective, a woman-owned, Denver-based nonprofit organization that promotes and advances health equity through community-based performing arts practices.

 Positionality & Artistic Statement